ncshy/Linux-Investigations/investigate_stack_x86_64/README.md

     1165:	e8 bf ff ff ff       	callq  1129 <add_vars>
 ```
 Call the function at address 1129(which is add\_vars). <br>
-The callq will automatically store the next eip value(116a) onto the stack before jumping to the new function.
+The callq will automatically decrement the rsp pointer by 8 and store the next eip value(116a) onto the stack before jumping to the new function.

 # add\_vars function instructions